 – We are the world’s first commercial Jet boat company, offering fun and scenic rides on Queenstown’s waterways since 1958.

-– Our trips are fantastic value for money, 60 minutes of Jet boating covering 45 kilometres on Lake Wakatipu, the Kawarau and Shotover Rivers.
+– Our trips are fantastic value for money, 60 minutes of Jet boating covering 45 kilometres on Lake Wakatipu, the Kawarau River and the Shotover River.

-– We depart from the Main Town Pier, in the centre of Queenstown Bay, walking distance from most central hotels.
+– We depart from the Main Town Pier in the centre of Queenstown Bay, walking distance from most central hotels.
+Check in is 15 minutes prior to your trip departure time.

 – Entry to the Queenstown Underwater Observatory is FREE when you Jet boat with KJet, a great bonus for adults and kids alike!